-- At Cedars-Sinai, all consultation cases are presented to and discussed with a full time faculty member, with rounds held twice weekly.
+- At Cedars-Sinai, all consultation cases are presented to and discussed with a full-time faculty member, with rounds held twice weekly.
 The service is particularly rich in pituitary tumors and post-operative diabetes insipidus, in addition to general endocrinology and metabolic disorders.
-The fellow also runs daily ¿insulin rounds¿ with the residents caring for hospitalized patients requiring insulin for their diabetes.
-Clinics during these blocks include general Endocrinology, Diabetes, Reproductive Endocrinology, Pituitary Clinic, all taking place at Cedars-Sinai.
+The fellow also runs daily "insulin rounds" with the residents caring for hospitalized patients requiring insulin for their diabetes.
+Clinics during these blocks include general Endocrinology, Diabetes, Reproductive Endocrinology and Pituitary Clinic, all taking place at Cedars-Sinai.

-- Continuity clinics include a weekly Endocrinology Clinic and a multidisciplinary Diabetes Clinic at the West Los Angeles VA Medical Center.
+- Continuity clinics include a weekly Endocrinology Clinic and a multidisciplinary Diabetes Clinic.
 These take place throughout the entire fellowship period.
 The continuity and variety of conditions is excellent.
 The Diabetes Clinic includes a didactic series for the residents that fellows participate in by presenting lectures.